General Terms and Conditions for Software Licenses and Accompanying Services 🔗︎

 1.1.
 By subscribing to a Subscription Plan Licensee will be granted a worldwide, non-exclusive, non-transferrable and non-sublicensable right to temporarily use the respective Software (“Software License”).

 1.2.
-Unless agreed otherwise Software Licenses are personalized and valid only for specific Users (but every User may use the Software on several computers or mobile devices).
-If the Licensee wishes more than one person, e.g. several users, to use Software it needs to subscribe the needed number of Users under the Subscription Plan.
+Unless agreed otherwise Software Licenses are personalized and valid only for specific Users (however, every User may use the Software on several computers or mobile devices).
+If the Licensee wishes more than one person, e.g. several users, to use Software it needs to subscribe the respective number of Users under the Subscription Plan.

 1.3.
 Software Licenses entail the right to download, install and run the respective Software.
 Apart from that, the Licensee is only entitled to copy and edit the Software, as far as it is legally permitted to do so by the German Copyright Act and only in the event that the necessary information is not provided by the Licensor upon request by the Licensee.
 The Licensee may create backup copies, restricted to absolutely necessary numbers, should it be necessary to do so due to reasons of data security or the retention of a quick reactivation of the computer system after a total failure of the scheduled backup of the total data storage.
 The backup copies may only be used for archive purposes.